konstkhal/web_project_1/README.md

 ---

-Techologies used - BEM. iframes, animations, flexbox
+Technologies used - BEM. iframes, animations, flexbox

 ## Future plans

-У меня есть план включить этот проект в мой стартап образовательных технологий p2p для обучения пациентов с диабетом в сообществе
+I have a plan to incorporate this project into my peer-to-peer educational technology startup for teaching diabetes patients within the community.